 How Much Should A Newly Born Russian Blue Kitten Weigh?

 The weight of the kitten subsequently and continuously changes as they age.
 You cannot know for a fact if the newborns are healthy or not till you weigh them properly.

 Here is a table with the age and approximate weight, respectively.

 How Do You Keep Newly Born Russian Blue Kitten Warm?

 The mother and the cozy bed will keep the kittens warm and healthy.
 But what will you do if these kittens are orphaned and left alone?

-There are few things you can do to keep these Russian blue kittens warm and protected.
-Warmth is the key to keep these kittens healthy as these fragile little things can die of cold without you even realizing it.
+There are a few things you can do to keep these Russian blue kittens warm and protected.
+Warmth is the key to keeping these kittens healthy, as these fragile little things can die of cold without you even realizing it.

 You need to place these things in such a way that the kittens can move away from them when they don’t want the warmth.

 You need to consult your veterinarian to know what temperature is adequate for these small kittens.
 Likewise, keep on checking the temperature of the heating pad and the bottle.

 Where Should You Keep Your Newly Born Russian Blue Kitten?